THE MUD HOME

 Picture

-Compare earthbag, cob and strawbale
+Compare earthbag, cob and straw bale

 Advantages over cob

-• Much faster to build.
+• Much faster to get the structure up.

 Disadvantages compared to cob